AnneJ17/grocery-app/README.md

 # Orangee

 Orangee is an android app built for grocery shopping.
-The main UI elements I used are RecyclerView,TabLayout, ViewPager, and Navigation drawer.
+The main UI elements I used are RecyclerView, TabLayout, ViewPager, and Navigation drawer.
 For networking, I made use of an http library called Volley and used sqlite database for storing some of the data.

 <h2 id="screenshots">Screenshots</h2>